DavisPL-Teaching/189c/README.md

 ## Course Description

 In today's world, software is increasingly more complicated, and seems to malfunction in increasingly surprising ways.
-Is it possible to develop software such that it is mathematically impossible for things to go wrong?
+Is it possible to develop software such that it is impossible for it to go wrong?
-What tools might we use to save effort when developing mathematical proofs about software?
+What does it mean for software to be correct or incorrect?
-And what does it mean for software to be correct or incorrect?
+What tools might we use to develop mathematical proofs about software?

 This upper-level undergraduate course is an introduction to formal specification and verification of software from a tool-based perspective.
-We will survey topics including: writing specifications; difference between testing and verification; program verification tools; automated verification tools and SMT solvers such as Z3; and advanced type systems.
+We will survey topics including: writing specifications; difference between testing and verification; automated verification tools and SMT solvers; interactive verification, program logics, and program proofs; and advanced type systems.
 Students will gain hands-on experience with writing program models and program specifications using tools used in industry at companies like Amazon and Microsoft.

-This course can be considered as an undergraduate version of [ECS 261](github.com/DavisPL-Teaching/261).
+There is a graduate level version of this course, [ECS 261](github.com/DavisPL-Teaching/261).

 ### Prerequisites

 This course is appropriate for mid- to upper-level undergraduate computer science majors.
 While there are no official prerequisites, the following are unofficial requirements:

-- A prior class in discrete mathematics or mathematical proofs (e.g. ECS 20) is helpful, and will generally be assumed.
+- A prior class in discrete mathematics (e.g. ECS 20) is helpful, and will generally be assumed.
 - A basic programming background (for example, the ability to write a program like [FizzBuzz](https://www.hackerrank.com/challenges/fizzbuzz/problem)) will be expected.
 (ECS 36A/36B/36C)
-- A course in formal logic (like PHIL 12 or PHIL 112) is helpful, but not required.
+- A course in formal logic (e.g., PHIL 112) is helpful, but not required.

 ### Learning Objectives